magpiemodel/magpie/.github/pull_request_template.md

 - [ ] Minor change (Change which does not modify core model code i.e., in /modules).
 - [ ] Major change (fix or feature that would change current model behavior).

-# How Has This Been Tested?
+## How Has This Been Tested?

 - [ ] Runs using starting script which tests current defaults (using `test_runs.R`).
 - [ ] Runs using starting script which successfully runs the same scenarios as in `test_runs.R` but with the changes from PR.
 - [ ] (If applicable) Runs using different scenarios/mappings which are not the default (12 regions/c200 clusters).

-# Default configuration additions/changes:
+## *Additions* or *Changes* to default configuration (default.cfg):
+Additions are the introduction of new model components in default config

+Changes are deletion or updates to the existing model components in default config

 - [ ] Realizations:
+- [ ] Scenario switches:
 - [ ] Scalars/Constants:
-- [ ] Model interfaces added:
+- [ ] Model interfaces:
-- [ ] Other changes:
+- [ ] Others:

-# Checklist:
+## Checklist:

 - [ ] Self-review of my own code.
 - [ ] Added changes to `CHANGELOG.md`